houen/www.houen.net/_drafts/2024-01-12-thoughts-on-testing.md

 We test to make sure the user gets a good experience and the company keeps making money.
 Anything else is just extra.

 - System tests (integration tests in earlier Rails versions) are what counts.
 - Do not test controllers unless it makes sense to do so.
-And it almost never does.
+It almost only does for APIs.
 - Do not unit test everything.
   - Unit tests should be used where they make sense, but are essentially just a help for us programmers.
   - A unit test cannot replace a system test.
 - Caveat: Core code should be extensively unit tested.
 See below.

 ### Core code should be extensively unit tested
 What makes sense to always unit test is something _core_ to the business.
 Most often this will be something involving money.
 The reason for doing so is to make double-sure these parts do not break.
 System tests plus unit tests.

 When I first started in hobby electronics, we learned an iron-clad rule. _Always turn off the power twice_.